qxsim/qxsim/README.md

 I’m a software engineer, designer and tinkerer.
 I recently graduated from The University of Birmingham with a Computer Science degree.
 I currently work as a Software Engineer at Magpie.

-- 🐦  I’m currently working on Magpie; an industry-leading pricing intelligence tool.
+- 🐦  I’m currently working on Magpie; an industry-leading market intelligence engine.
 - 🤓  I’m currently learning Swift and ReactJS.
 - 📫  Message me at qasim.nawaz@stickee.co.uk or LinkedIn [qnawaz] (linkedin.com/in/qnawaz)